Aspinax/lipay-app/README.md

 ### 27th May 2019
 #### Ryan
 * Adding the bottom sheet drag up feature for the quick payments, designing some more pages for the app.
-* **Added the bottom sheet plugin**
-* Heading to design the login and sign up layouts and the bottom sheet elements first
+* **Added the bottom sheet plugin**, Heading to design the login and sign up layouts and the bottom sheet elements first
 ---

 ### 30th May 2019